Click here to listen to a reading of this blog:

 You may think you are following a perfectly healthy workout routine, when in reality you could actually be causing some serious damage to your body.
 It is important for us to know therefore when enough is enough and when we need to slow things down.
 Listening to our bodies is crucial and taking things at our own pace will help us avoid causing any issues with over exercising.

-Signs that you need to take things slower and reevaluate your exercise regime include:
+Signs that you need to take things slower and reevaluate your exercise regimen include:

 - Mood swings